Basics of Employee Equity Plans

 - Pre-money safe: unused option pool dilutes founders AND seed investors.
 There is no difference between founder ownership with an excess option pool.

 What is the slight difference in dilution mean?
-No idea.
 That depends on how much your company will be worth in the future.

 How do I set up my option pool?